collapsed-stacks/startups/questions/4172/best-tool-for-start-up-planning.md

 - tagged: `business-plan`, `project-management`, `time-management`, `online-tool`
 - score: 1

-<p>I'm kinda looking for my "dream tool" right now.
-I haven't found anything good so far, and I'm reluctant having to use a huge Excel file...</p>
+I'm kinda looking for my "dream tool" right now.
+I haven't found anything good so far, and I'm reluctant having to use a huge Excel file...

-<p>Startup projects often deal with the "time vs money" problem.
-It means, I can achieve this project with 4 people in 6 months, or with 2 people in 14 months, etc.</p>
+Startup projects often deal with the "time vs money" problem.
+It means, I can achieve this project with 4 people in 6 months, or with 2 people in 14 months, etc.

-<p>I'd like a kind of Gantt diagram that takes into account : financial previsions and HR too.</p>
+I'd like a kind of Gantt diagram that takes into account : financial previsions and HR too.

-<p>Is there any web app that would allow me to plan for tasks / financial and HR implications of those "macro-tasks" ? </p>
+Is there any web app that would allow me to plan for tasks / financial and HR implications of those "macro-tasks" ?

-<p>Thanks.</p>
+Thanks.

 ## No Answers